edumgt/AWS-Solutions-Architect-Associate/Lambda/README.md

 AWS SAM is an open-source framework for building serverless applications.
 It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
 It is an extension of CloudFormation and transform the instruction into a CloudFormation template.
 You can install the AWS SAM CLI locally to help test your serverless applications, validate your AWS SAM templates, and streamline your deployments.

+In a serverless deployment, you provide all the components necessary to deploy your function:
+- Code, bundled with any necessary dependencies
+- CloudFormation template, which is the blueprint for building the serverless environment

+##### AWS Code Deploy
+You can also use routing configuration on an alias to send a portion of traffic to a second function version.

+Lambda is integrated with AWS CodeDeploy for automated rollout with traffic shifting.
+CodeDeploy supports multiple traffic shifting methods:
+- Canary
+- Linear
+- All-at-once
+When the alarms or hooks trigger a rollback, everything in the CloudFormation template being deployed is rolled back.

 ### Use case
 - small, simple, or modular application
 - applications less compute intensive